rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 This part of the `__init__` method defines vertices for each rectangular segment of the surface as a pair of triangles.
-We do this in a way similar to the [`RectangleGeometry`](/software-engineering-lab/notes/geometry_and_material/#rectangles) class from the "Geometry and Material Objects" lesson.
-This time, the vertex data for each rectangle is stored in the `point_matrix` in the order that they will be drawn on the surface of the object.
-Here we use the `copy` method to get an exact copy of the Python list of each point and avoid getting a reference instead.
+We do this in a way similar to the [`RectangleGeometry`](/software-engineering-lab/notes/geometry_and_material/#rectangles) class from the previous lesson.
+This time, the vertex data for each rectangle is stored in the `point_matrix` in the order that they will be drawn on.

 Now we have a strong foundation for creating parametric geometries.
 Every new geometry we make from this point on will just require us to define a surface function and tweak the parameters as necessary.